-The Board as a whole considers Directors' remuneration and therefore a Remuneration Committee has not been established.
-The Board's policy is that the remuneration of non-executive Directors should reflect time spent and the responsibilities borne by the Directors for the Company's affairs, and should be sufficient to enable candidates of high calibre to be recruited.
-Directors' fees payable during the year totalled £61,000 (excluding VAT) as set out in note 4 to the financial statements.
-On 13 September 2017 the Directors were appointed for a period of 12 months, after which either party must give three calendar months' notice to end the contract.
+The Board as a whole considers Directors' remuneration and, as such, a Remuneration Committee has not been established.
+The Board's policy is that the remuneration of non-executive Directors should reflect time spent and the responsibilities borne by the Directors on the Company's affairs and should be sufficient to enable candidates of high calibre to be recruited.
+Directors' fees payable during the year totalled £60,000 (excluding VAT) as set out in note 4 to the financial statements.

+On 5 July 2019 the Directors were appointed for a period of twelve months after which either party must give three calendar months' notice to end the contract.